Towson University values its retired faculty and staff and hope that you'll remain engaged with us!

 Whether you are enrolled in the Maryland State Retirement & Pension System or the Optional Retirement Program, advance planning for retirement is an important step to ensure a smooth transition from active employment to retirement.

 Participants in the Pension Plan should request an Estimate of Service Retirement Benefits (PDF) from the Maryland State Retirement Agency (law enforcement officers use the LEOPS estimate form (PDF).)
 Request an estimate well in advance of your retirement date, as it takes two to three months for the retirement agency to process your request.

-Once you receive your estimate, contact the Office of Human Resources Employee Benefits unit to schedule a pre-retirement counseling session.
+Once you receive your estimate, contact the Employee Benefits unit to schedule a pre-retirement counseling meeting.
 We will explain the payment options on the estimate, discuss the required forms and retirement process, explain reemployment after retirement rules, and review retiree health benefits information with you.

 Contact your ORP plan provider to discuss distribution options and to complete the required forms to establish a periodic distribution during retirement.
-Contact the Office of Human Resources Employee Benefits unit to schedule a pre-retirement counseling session.
+Contact the Employee Benefits unit to schedule a pre-retirement counseling meeting.
 We will review the required forms and retirement process, explain reemployment after retirement rules, and discuss retiree health benefits information with you.

 Retiree health benefits are administered by the State of Maryland Employee Benefits Division.
 Eligibility for retiree health benefits for yourself and your eligible dependents is based on a number of factors including years of service and whether you are enrolled in the Pension Plan or the ORP.

 Retirees and covered spouses who are Medicare-eligible are required to enroll in Medicare Part A and Medicare Part B as of the date of retirement.